lclevy/libcraw2/readme.md

 ## What CRaw2 is not ##

-- a user friendly RAW to Jpeg rendering tool: use the excellent [DCraw](https://www.cybercom.net/~dcoffin/dcraw/) or Camera Raw !
+- a user friendly RAW to Jpeg rendering tool: use the excellent [DCraw](https://www.cybercom.net/~dcoffin/dcraw/) or Camera Raw.
 CRaw2 is limited to Canon CR2 files.
-- a tool to display or hack TIFF tags: use the standard [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/) !
-But CRaw2 can be used
+- a tool to display or hack TIFF tags: use the standard [ExifTool](http://www.sno.phy.queensu.ca/~phil/exiftool/).
+But CRaw2 can be used to analyze unknow TIFF tags.

 ##Bonus##